rolego/renee-bar.github.io/README.md

 Development
 -----------
 Install dependencies:
 ```
 bundle install
 npm install
 ```

-Build JS:
+Build the website:
 ```
-bower install
-grunt
+grunt build
 ```

-Build the site and serve it on `http://localhost:4000`
+Serve the website at http://localhost:4000 and watch for changes:
 ```
-bundle exec jekyll serve --watch
+grunt serve
 ```